ignigoliz/amanuensis/README.md

 > **Warning**
 > Developped for **28c256 EEPROM** which has 32K addresses each storing 8-bit values.
 > Use for other parallel EEPROMs might be possible.
-Check section [Usage with other EEPROMs](#usage-with-other-eeproms).
+Check section [Use with other EEPROMs](#use-with-other-eeproms).

 ---